 - Wear cotton boxers or underwear: These allow airflow and keep your genital area dry.

-- Drink plenty of liquids: Ask your caregiver how much liquid to drink each day and which liquids are best for you.
+- Drink plenty of liquids: Ask your healthcare provider how much liquid to drink each day and which liquids are best for you.
 This helps to keep you from getting a urinary infection.

 What catheter problems may I have?

 - No urine comes out of the catheter: Gently rotate the catheter in case it is blocked.
 Try gently pushing the catheter a little further up into the penis or pulling it back.
 Check also that the catheter opening is not blocked by lubricant or mucus.